https://www.deakin.edu.au/__data/assets/image/0009/2044395/25261_950x475.jpg

 Interested in studying a psychology course but don’t see yourself becoming a clinical psychologist?
 An in-depth understanding of the science behind human behaviour is the perfect basis for a people-oriented business career.

-The Bachelor of Marketing (Psychology) and Bachelor of Human Resources Management (Psychology) are two degrees that allow you to pursue dual paths of interest, solidifying your employability while also keeping your prospects open.
+The Bachelor of Marketing (Psychology) and Bachelor of Human Resources Management (Psychology) are two degrees that allow you to pursue dual paths of interest, solidifying your employability while also keeping your prospects in psychology open.
 Plus, they give you the benefit of two specialisations without having to extend your undergraduate degree into a fourth year.

 Study marketing and psychology in one degree

-'Having the ability to understand human psychology can set a graduate apart and above when it comes to getting their first job, as they will be better trained for careers in their core area (e.g. market research, customer success manager, consumer experience designer, etc., and careers related to HR and psychology),' she explains.
-'For students excited about psychology but who want a career that is focused on practical, business-based applications of that knowledge, these degrees are an essential combination.'
+'Having the ability to understand human psychology can really shine a spotlight on you as a graduate when it comes to getting your first job in marketing.
+Not only will you have your specialised marketing skills (for jobs like market researcher, customer success manager, consumer experience designer, etc.), but you will also have a specialisation in the highly related and important field of psychology.
+For students excited about psychology but who want a career that is focused on practical, business-based applications of that knowledge, these degrees are an essential combination.'

 A psychological focus on human resources